Location Performance Score: The New Way to Measure Your Business Impact

 2. Better Resource Allocation

-With LPS, businesses can allocate marketing budgets more effectively.
+Businesses can allocate marketing budgets more effectively with LPS.
 If one location has high visibility but low conversions, it might need better in-store engagement.
-If another has great foot traffic but poor reviews, reputation management should be a priority.
+If another has great conversions but poor reviews, reputation management should be a priority.
+This is where the Score helps businesses optimize across the three pillars of visibility, reputation, and engagement.

 3. Actionable Insights at Scale

-LPS doesn’t just highlight problems—it provides recommendations based on real data.
-Whether it’s improving local SEO, responding to customer reviews faster, or optimizing Google Business Profiles, businesses get clear next steps to improve performance.
+LPS doesn’t just highlight problems — it surfaces opportunities with clear, data-driven recommendations.
+Whether it’s adding CTA buttons to Locator Pages or optimizing Google Business Profiles, businesses will in future get clear next steps to improve performance.

 4. Bridging the Online-Offline Gap